Source code for colour.io.luts.lut

 """

-Return whether the *LUT* is not equal to given other object.
+Determine whether the *LUT* is not equal to the specified other

 Parameters